Microfluidics for healthcare and drug discovery

 Fundamental microfluidic research and engineering challenges

-The Elvira Lab aims to develop robust and innovative microfluidic platforms, so we study the fundamental processes and components of microfluidic systems.
-We are interested in surfactant development and kinetics, surface chemistry, droplet behaviour, new materials and fabrication processes, simulation and computational structure optimisation.
+The Elvira Lab is dedicated to developing robust and innovative microfluidic platforms.
+To achieve this, we investigate the fundamental processes and components that underpin microfluidic systems.
+Our research focuses on areas such as surfactant development and kinetics, surface chemistry, droplet behaviour, novel materials and fabrication methods, as well as simulation and computational structure optimisation..

 Technology transfer from the laboratory to the real world

-So that our microfluidic platforms have the potential to be used outside of academic laboratories, it is important to develop and foster close collaborations with industry and end-users, such as pharma.
-The Elvira Lab is always seeking new contacts and relationships, ranging from consulting to grant applications and projects, both long and short term.
+To ensure our microfluidic platforms have the potential to be used outside of academic settings, we aim to develop and foster close collaborations with industry and end-users, such as pharmaceutical companies.
+The Elvira Lab is always seeking new contacts and relationships, ranging from consulting to grant applications and projects, both long- and short-term.
 Get in touch.

 If you want to learn more about our lab facilities, the CFI Navigator gives a great overview of the key equipment in the Elvira Lab.